SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-20240605-Resizable-description-field-for-models-in-Streaming-Analytics-application.md

 ticket: PAB-4324
 version:
 ---
 When adding a new model or when editing the name of a model in the Streaming Analytics application, you can now resize the **Description** field.
-This is helpful when editing or viewing a longer description, especially in the case of the samples that have very detailed descriptions.
+This is helpful when editing or viewing a longer description, including the case of the samples that have very detailed descriptions.